nazavalente/investment-portfolio/README.md

 ## Repository

-This repository contains the frontend, backend, database schema, and deployment configuration for the Investment Portfolio Web Application.
+This repository contains the frontend, backend, database schema, and documentation for the Investment Portfolio Web Application.